14-Day Food Itinerary for New Zealand

 - Check out the Alexandra Friday Food and Produce Market

-- Enjoy local cuisine at the restaurants and cafes
+- Enjoy local cuisine at restaurants and cafes.

-Check out the 5 Things to Do in Alexandra & Clyde for Foodies for more details on each experience.
+Check out the 5 Best Foodie Experiences in Alexandra & Clyde for more details on each experience.

-The Best Accommodation in Alexandra and Clyde with Restaurants/Meals/Breakfasts
+Accommodations in Alexandra and Clyde with Restaurants and Vineyards

 - Grey Ridge Vineyard Experience